A Practical Guide To The Best Digital Nomad Insurance (2026)

 3. Genki Native has a minimum 1 year coverage duration.

-4. Genki Explorer has a €50 deductible per case.
+4. Genki Traveler has a €50 deductible per case.

 For readers who want more in-depth comparisons, this table covers additional benefits: